danielsomerfield/apigee-tutorial/apigee-tutorial/4-setting-up-snap-ci.md

 {% endhighlight %}
 *[View the full file on GitHub](https://github.com/danielsomerfield/apigee-tutorial/blob/setup-snap-ci/build.gradle)*

-First thing I needed was to add a `buildscript` section.
-This allows me to add repos and dependencies to the build script itself.
-Since I am going to use the Apache HTTP client libraries, that is what I add to the classpath.
-I add the wait to the `doFirst` closure of the UAT task so that it blocks until the ping has been successful.
+First we add a `buildscript` section.
+This allows us to add repos and dependencies to the build script itself.
+Since we are going to use the Apache HTTP client libraries, that is what we want add to the classpath.
+We add the wait to the `doFirst` closure of the UAT task so that it blocks until the ping has been successful.
 The wait itself is simply a matter of running an HTTP GET until either a 200 code is returned or 5000 milliseconds has passed.
 Pretty simply stuff.
-Admittedly, the build script is starting to get a little ugly, so I could move the utility functions into an external plugin, or into the buildSrc directory of my tree, but for now, I'll leave it where it is and move them out if I need them somewhere else.
+Admittedly, the build script is starting to get a little ugly, so we could move the utility functions into an external plugin, or into the buildSrc directory of the tree, but for now, we'll leave it where it is and move them out if we need them somewhere else or the mess becomes unbearable.

-If you run `./gradlew uat` at this point, it will fail with the message *"Wait for expected condition timed out."* I need to write the endpoint that responds to the ping.
-In doing that, I'll do a little refactoring on the way.
-I have good tests I can run--the old way if necessary--to make sure I don't break anything, so it's worth the investment.
+If you run `./gradlew uat` at this point, it will fail with the message *"Wait for expected condition timed out."* We need to write the endpoint that responds to the ping.
+In doing that, We'll do a little refactoring on the way.
+We have good tests we can run--the old way if necessary--to make sure we don't break anything, so it's worth the investment.

 {% highlight groovy %}
 ...